gabeklein/entangled-io/README.md

 #### TL;DR

 - Call remote functions as if directly from the client
-- Skip explicitly writing REST handlers for your service
+- Skip explicitly writing REST handlers for your services
 - Access resources using simple async functions, not requests
 - Avoid packing and unpacking potentially complex data sets
   > Arguments and returned data are serialized and reassembed for you on both sides, so deeply nested objects and arrays are always safe and easy to send and recieve. <br/>